tianocore/edk2/IntelFsp2Pkg/Tools/UserManuals/ConfigEditorUserManual.md

 ## 8. Save Full Config Data to Delta File
 This option saves all the changed configuration values into a Delta file.

+## 9. Search feature
+This feature helps the user to easily find any configuration item they are looking for in ConfigEditor.
+A text search box is available on the Top Right Corner of ConfigEditor.
+To use this feature the user should type the name or a key word of the item they want to search in the text box and then click on the "Search" button.
+This will display all the items which contains that particular word searched by the user.

 ## Running Configuration Editor:

    **python ConfigEditor.py**